mikeneilens/codechallenge/challenge11/README.md

 Once I had the data in a kotlin object I went through the following steps:

-* Removed duplciates by sorting into key/date order and using the kotlin distinctBy function to remove duplicates.
+* Removed duplciates by sorting into key/date descending order and using the kotlin distinctBy function to remove duplicates.

 * Used flatMap to create a list of regular beers and list of guest beers.